 - Turn over your compost pile one last time.

 - Clean up your flower beds.
 Cut back perennials that are done blooming.
-And trim off any dead or diseased vegetation.
-(Do not compost anything with disease.)
+And trim off any dead vegetation.

 - Take cuttings from plants you want to propagate.